The Iron Sheik: Professional wrestling career

-Early career
+Early career (1972–1979)

-In 1972, Khosrow was invited to become a professional wrestler by promoter Verne Gagne.
-Khosrow trained at Gagne's wrestling camp under trainer Billy Robinson (in the same class as Ric Flair) and then wrestled for Gagne's American Wrestling Association.
+In 1972, Vaziri was invited to become a professional wrestler by promoter Verne Gagne.
+Vaziri trained in the same class as Ric Flair at Gagne's wrestling camp under trainer Billy Robinson and then wrestled for Gagne's American Wrestling Association (AWA).
 He also worked as a trainer, teaching Ricky Steamboat, Greg Gagne and Jim Brunzell.
-Khosrow first wrestled as a face in preliminary matches before a promoter suggested that he adopt a heel gimmick similar to that of the notorious Sheik.
+Vaziri first wrestled as a face in preliminary matches before a promoter suggested that he adopt a heel gimmick similar to that of the notorious Sheik.

-Khosrow obliged and adopted what came to be his signature look: he shaved his head bald, grew a traditional "buffo" style mustache, added wrestling boots with the toe curled up (a nod to his ethnic background which, according to Khosrow, was an idea from Jimmy Snuka).
-He also introduced the Persian clubs, a sport in his native Iran, and challenged wrestlers to do as many swings as him.
-His Iranian gimmick received attention due to the events of the Iranian revolution.
-Taking the name The Great Hossein Arab, he won his first title, the Canadian Tag Team Championship, with partner the Texas Outlaw.
+Vaziri obliged and adopted what came to be his signature look: He shaved his head bald, grew a traditional "buffo" style mustache and added wrestling boots with the toe curled up — a nod to his ethnic background, which, according to Vaziri, was an idea from Jimmy Snuka.
+He also introduced the Persian clubs, a sport in his native Iran, and challenged wrestlers to do as many swings as he.
+His Iranian gimmick received attention due to the events of the Iranian Revolution.
+Taking the name The Great Hossein Arab, he won his first title, the Canadian Tag Team Championship, with a partner the Texas Outlaw.
 He wrestled in Japan against the likes of Steve Day and Antonio Inoki in 1978.